-When you build a website with an AI agent, drift is the enemy.
-Drift is the agent silently changing your design system, route conventions, or content schema across tasks.
-It does not happen because the model is bad — it happens because each task lacks the anchor of what came before.
-Good prompt design solves this by making the spec explicit, persistent, and narrow.
+Drift is the agent quietly changing your design system, route conventions, or content schema from one task to the next.
+It is not a bug in the model — it happens because each new task lacks the anchor of what came before.
+The fix is to make the spec explicit (written, not implied), persistent (survives across sessions), and narrow (one job per prompt).

-• You find yourself re-explaining your stack at the start of every session.
+- You re-explain your stack at the top of every session.

-• The same prompt produces different outputs across sessions.
+- The same prompt produces meaningfully different output across sessions.

 Before you start